flynnstone9/stoic-focus/README.md

 ## What is it?

-Stoic Focus is a digital wellbeing extension that allows humans to set popup messages to themselves on any web page.<br>
+Stoic Focus is a digital wellbeing extension that allows humans to set popup messages to themselves on any web page.<br><br>
 [Download Chrome Extension](https://chrome.google.com/webstore/detail/stoic-focus/pbabebgndngiinolomgjelendckbjfko)<br>
 [Download Firefox Extension](https://addons.mozilla.org/en-US/firefox/addon/stoic-focus/)